LeoCBS/workbench/archlinux/README.md

 Zsh and vim configuration have target in root Makefile.

-One time you have installed zsh, vim and others tools using this script, update only tool configuration using:
+One time you have installed zsh, vim and others tools using this script.

+Example: update only vim configuration using

     cd ../.
     make update-vimrc